cyclus/cyclus.github.com/source/cep/cep18.rst

 agnostic as to the actual matching algorithm used, it is concerned only with querying the current status of supply and demand in the simulation.

+The first phase allows consumers of commodities to denote both the quantity of a commodity they need to consume as well as the target isotopics, or quality, by **posting** their demand to the market exchange.
+This posting informs producers of commodities what is needed by consumers, and is termed the **Request for Bids** (RFB) phase.
+Consumers are allowed to over-post, i.e., request more quantity than they can actually consume, as long as a corresponding capacity constraint accompanies this posting.
+Further, consumers are allowed to post demand for multiple commodities that may serve to meet the same combine capacity.
+For example, consider an LWR that can be filled with MOX or UOX.
+It can post a demand for both, but must define a preference over the set of possible commodities it can consume.
+Another example is that of an advanced fuel fabrication facility, i.e., one that fabricates fuel partially from separated material that has already passed through a reactor.
+Such a facility can choose to fill the remaining space in a certain assembly with various types of fertile material, including depleted uranium from enrichment or reprocessed uranium from separations.
+Accordingly, it could demand both commodities as long as it provides a corresponding constraint with respect to total consumption.
+At the completion of the RFB phase, the market exchange will have a set of consumption portfolios, :math:`P`, where each portfolio consists of a set requests, :math:`R`, a cardinal preference over the requests, :math:`\alpha_R`, and possibly a set of constraints over the requests, :math:`C_R`.
+Each request consists of a quantity, :math:`q_r`, and a target isotopic vector, :math:`I_r`.

 Backwards Compatability
 =======================